“Contra” means against. Conception is the formation of something new.

 The ends of marriage are inseparable.
 Contraception and artificial reproductive techniques are both aspects of the objectification of the human person – on the one side, the selfish pleasure of the flesh is put above the dignity of the human person, whilst on the other side, the spouse is used as a means to an end (the begetting of children).
 In either case, the dignity of the human person created in the image and likeness of God, and the reflection of the life-giving, love-creating union of the Trinity, are obliterated by the selfishness of the individual.
-In the words of Blessed John Paul II, “The relationship of the gift changes into a relationship of appropriation” (John Paul II, Man and Woman He Created Them: A Theology of the Body, p.260).
+In the words of Saint John Paul II, “The relationship of the gift changes into a relationship of appropriation” (St John Paul II, Man and Woman He Created Them: A Theology of the Body, p.260).

 “Responsible individuals will quickly see the truth of the Church’s teaching [about contraception], if they consider what consequences will follow from the methods of contraception and the reasons given for the use of contraception.
 They should first consider how easy it will be to justify behavior leading to marital infidelity or to a gradual weakening in the discipline of morals.
 Not much experience is needed to understand human weakness and to comprehend that human beings, especially the young, are so susceptible to temptation that they need to be encouraged to keep the moral law.
 Indeed it is to be feared that husbands who become accustomed to contraceptive practices will lose respect for their wives.
 They may come to…use their wives as instruments for serving their own desires.” ~ Pope Paul VI ~ in his encyclical Humanae Vitae pointed to the serious consequences of the use of contraception.